godotengine/godot-docs/classes/class_multiplayerapi.rst

 - **connected_to_server** **(** **)**

-Emitted whenever this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` successfully connected to a server.
+Emitted when this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` successfully connected to a server.
 Only emitted on clients.

 .. _class_MultiplayerAPI_signal_connection_failed:

 - **connection_failed** **(** **)**

-Emitted whenever this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` fails to establish a connection to a server.
+Emitted when this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` fails to establish a connection to a server.
 Only emitted on clients.

 .. _class_MultiplayerAPI_signal_network_peer_connected:

 - **network_peer_connected** **(** :ref:`int<class_int>` id **)**

-Emitted whenever this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` connects with a new peer.
+Emitted when this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` connects with a new peer.
 ID is the peer ID of the new peer.
 Clients get notified when other clients connect to the same server.
 Upon connecting to a server, a client also receives this signal for the server (with ID being 1).

 .. _class_MultiplayerAPI_signal_network_peer_disconnected:

 - **network_peer_disconnected** **(** :ref:`int<class_int>` id **)**

-Emitted whenever this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` disconnects from a peer.
+Emitted when this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` disconnects from a peer.
 Clients get notified when other clients disconnect from the same server.

 .. _class_MultiplayerAPI_signal_network_peer_packet:

 - **network_peer_packet** **(** :ref:`int<class_int>` id, :ref:`PoolByteArray<class_PoolByteArray>` packet **)**

-Emitted whenever this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` receive a ``packet`` with custom data (see :ref:`send_bytes<class_MultiplayerAPI_method_send_bytes>`).
+Emitted when this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` receive a ``packet`` with custom data (see :ref:`send_bytes<class_MultiplayerAPI_method_send_bytes>`).
 ID is the peer ID of the peer that sent the packet.

 .. _class_MultiplayerAPI_signal_server_disconnected:

 - **server_disconnected** **(** **)**

-Emitted whenever this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` disconnects from server.
+Emitted when this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` disconnects from server.
 Only emitted on clients.

 Enumerations
 ------------